 What did I mean by the statement of no rules?
-Take, for example, Pasta al Forno is basically more of a method of Italian cooking.
+Take, for example; Pasta al Forno is more of a method of Italian cooking.
 Ingredients can vary widely Pasta al Forno is usually the result of an inspired cook or need to use up some leftovers you may have had lingered.
 Below you will find my recipe for Baked Ziti and Italian Sausage with Fresh Mozzarella Cheese – (Pasta al Forno) with Homemade Sauce recipe and simple to follow instructions.

 - 1/2 teaspoon kosher salt

-- 1 pound ziti, cooked al dente
+- 1 pound organic ziti pasta, cooked al dente

-- 1-2 tablespoons olive oil
+- 1-2 tablespoons organic olive oil

 - 1 pound Italian hot sausage links